Boundary-driven delayed-feedback control of spatiotemporal dynamics in excitable media

 To model the excitable dynamics of cardiac cells, we employ the following semi-discrete equation;

-where $C_{m}$ is the membrane capacitance and $I_{ion}$ corresponds to the membrane currents.
-The first term in this equation describes the spatial coupling in the $x-y$ plane, with $\mathcal{I}_{k}$ encoding the heterogeneous coupling strength distribution in the different slices:
+where $u$ represents the transmembrane voltage in each cell.
+The first term describes the coupling in the $x\!-\!y$ plane, modeled by isotropic diffusion with a coefficient $D_{o}$, and $\mathcal{I}_{k}$ encodes the heterogeneous coupling strength distribution in the different $k$-slices.
+The second term describes the discrete coupling along $z$ with a coupling strength $D_{z}/d_{z}^{2}$.
+Both $\mathcal{I}_{k}$ and $\mathcal{C}_{z}$ depend on $\alpha$ at the boundary layers (SM \cite{SupMat}, Section I).
+The last term represents the ion currents and is taken from the Fenton-Karma model \cite{fenton1998vortex} (parameters in SM \cite{SupMat}, Section I).

-Here, the subscript $k=\{0,..,\mathcal{H}/dz\}$ labels the tissue layer along the transmural direction.
-This term is a continuum description of the isotropic diffusive process in the x-y plane and is discretized using a simple 5-point stencil with step size $\Delta x=0.0254$ cm.
-We have verified that choosing smaller values of $\Delta x$ did not affect our results.
-The second term describes discrete coupling along the $z$ direction and is written as:

-where $\mathcal{Q}_{k+1}=min(\mathcal{I}_{k},\mathcal{I}_{k+1})$ and $\mathcal{Q}_{k-1}=min(\mathcal{I}_{k},\mathcal{I}_{k-1})$.
-We choose an isotropic diffusion coefficient of $D_{o}=0.001$ cm$^{2}$/ms and, consistent with experimental values, a transverse diffusion constant $D_z$ that is 5 times smaller \cite{SupMat}.
-The last term, $f(u,v,w)$, represents a description of the ion currents governing the cell excitability and is taken from the Fenton-Karma (FK) model \cite{fenton1998vortex}.
-This term depends on several parameters, including ones that control the excitability of the domain (see Section I in the Supplemental Material \cite{SupMat}).
-Finally, the slab is bounded by non-flux boundary conditions in all directions.

-In the homogeneous case ($\alpha = 1$), our model exhibits scroll waves, which can rigidly rotate with a frequency $\omega_{o}$.
-The tip location,computed using the intersection of equal potential lines from successive time steps \cite{fenton1998vortex}, is identical in each layer, resulting in a straight filament Decreasing $\tau_{d}$, a parameter that controls the excitability, the scroll wave starts to rotate faster and eventually undergoes a meandering instability at a critical value $\tau_{d}^{c}=0.384$.
+We first investigate how boundary layer heterogeneities can stabilize the meandering instability in the geometry shown in Fig.~\ref{Fig01_observation}.
+For this, we choose parameter values for which in the homogeneous case ($\alpha = 1$) the model Eq.~(\ref{FKmodel}) exhibits a scroll wave that rigidly rotates with a frequency $\omega_{o}$ exhibiting a straight filament \cite{tipNote}.
+Decreasing $\tau_{d}$, a parameter that controls the excitability, the scroll wave starts to rotate faster and eventually undergoes a meandering instability at a critical value $\tau_{d}^{c}=0.384$ ms \cite{bifurcationNote}.